-- 1. Council will establish an annual overall budget for financial incentive programs and may allocate all or a portion of the funds to individual programs based on the monitoring process outlined in this document and based on annual priorities. - In accordance with the monitoring process outlined in this document, Council will determine changes in the funding and incentive levels are necessary or warranted to ensure that the CIP functions properly considering the Town's financial circumstances.
-Any change to the funding for the financial incentive programs of this CIP will be made at the sole discretion of Council, without an amendment to this Plan. - 3.
+- 1. Council will establish an annual overall budget for financial incentive programs and may allocate all or a portion of the funds to individual programs based on the monitoring process outlined in this document and based on annual priorities. - 2.
+In accordance with the monitoring process outlined in this document, Council will determine changes in the funding and incentive levels are necessary or warranted to ensure that the CIP functions properly considering the Town's financial circumstances.
+Any change to the funding for the financial incentive programs of this CIP will require an amendment to this Plan. - 3.
 The Town shall identify, explore and pursue external funding sources where possible to support the incentive programs, including Provincial funding sources as may be made available from time to time, and Provincial or County participation in the financial incentives, where possible.